 - 1/4 + 1/8 tsp salt

 - 1 cup (226) unsalted butter, halfway softened*

 - 1 1/2 cups (192g) powdered sugar, divided

 Preheat oven to 375 degrees.
 Grind almonds in a food processor to tiny bits, set aside.
 In a mixing bowl whisk together flour and salt, set aside.

-*I recommend softening the butter about halfway just so the cookies don't spread very much while baking (also ungreased cookie sheets and not whipping the butter until it's pale helps with this).
-There should make an indentation in the butter when pressed with your thumb but shouldn't be as soft as room temperature butter.
+- I recommend softening the butter about halfway just so the cookies don't spread very much while baking.
+It should make an indentation in the butter when pressed with your thumb but shouldn't be as soft as room temperature butter.